When "Competency" in Reasoning Opens the Door to Vulnerability: Jailbreaking LLMs via Novel Complex Ciphers: GPT-4o-mini as a Judge

 \subsection{Over-defensiveness}

-Fig \ref{fig:overdefense} illustrates the encodings that are over-defensive on both GPT-4o and Gemini-1.5-Flash.
-The maximum over-defensiveness is shown by Gemini-1.5-Flash with the \textit{Word Substitution Cipher}, reaching 16\% over-defended instances.
+Fig \ref{fig:overdefense} illustrates the encodings that are over-defensive on GPT-5, gpt-oss-20b, GPT-4o, and Gemini-1.5-Flash.
+The maximum over-defensiveness is shown by gpt-oss-20b with \textit{Grid Encoding}, reaching 40\% over-defended instances.
+Upon manually inspecting the responses, we find that the responses by gpt-oss-20b contain some text stating not to mention harmful instructions.
+Our evaluation done by GPT-4o-mini fails to notice this nuanced output carefully and labels this as overdefensive.
 For the rest of the ciphers, Gemini-1.5-Flash had a very low DSR, indicating poor decryption performance and resulting in a low over-defensive count.
 For GPT-4o, the \textit{Word Reversal Cipher} and \textit{Word Substitution Cipher} are the most successfully decoded ciphers and thus show the highest over-defensiveness.
+GPT-5 is the most robust LLM, returning the correct response for benign queries.